rmarji/AI-Principles-Book/content/chapters/chapter-10.md

 ## Confronting Bias and Ensuring Fairness

 AI systems can perpetuate or amplify biases in ways that are subtle, insidious, and potentially discriminatory.
-Understanding how bias enters systems and what practices can mitigate these risks is not just an ethical imperative—it is a legal and business imperative.
+Understanding how bias enters systems and what practices can mitigate these risks is not just an ethical imperative-it is a legal and business imperative.

 ### How Bias Enters AI Systems

 **Training data** represents the most common source.
 If AI is trained on historical data that reflects past discrimination, the AI learns to replicate that discrimination.
-An AI trained on historical hiring decisions from a company that discriminated against women might learn to favor male candidates—not because it has gender bias in any conscious sense, but because it learned patterns from biased historical outcomes.
+An AI trained on historical hiring decisions from a company that discriminated against women might learn to favor male candidates-not because it has gender bias in any conscious sense, but because it learned patterns from biased historical outcomes.

 **Algorithm design** can embed biases even when training data is balanced.
 Choices about which features to include, how to weight different factors, and what optimization objectives to pursue all reflect human judgment.
 And human judgment can reflect bias.